-the attacker can link the rows in the first dataset to the second dataset.
+measurements of a large number of phenotypes and second database contains genotypes and individual identities.
+The attacker aims at linking the first dataset to the second dataset, where the attacker uses one or more of the phenotypes in the first dataset and the phenotype-genotype correlations between the one or more of the phenotypes in the first dataset and the genotypes in second dataset.
+This way, the attacker can link the rows in the first dataset to the second dataset.
 Each correct linking of rows in the datasets, links of all the phenotype information (from 1st database) to the identity in the 2nd database, even the ones that were not used in linking.
 In this attack, the attacker is not necessarily aiming to identify a specific individual (as in "detection of a genome in a mixture") but rather tries to characterize as many individuals as possible.
 The accuracy and size estimation is the main focus of our study.
-In Section 2.2, we are aiming to jointly quantify the correct predictability of genotypes versus the amount of characterizing information leakage.
-Im-Cox et al do not address the issue of "linking", which is the 3rd step in the individual characterization.
+In Section 2.2, we are aiming to jointly quantify the correct predictability of genotypes versus the amount of characterizing information leakage Im-Cox et al do not address the issue of "linking", which is the 3rd step in the individual characterization.

-This final point is important for following reason: Let's consider that our study is redundant because of Im-Cox et al's study.
-This would suggest that an attacker could utilize Im-Cox et al attack to perform a linking attack.
-However, if an attacker tried to perform the linking attack as per Im-Cox et al study, the input and outputs of the method does not support a linking attack: The attacker could certainly utilize the Im-Cox et al's attack to each individual in the genotype dataset using the regression coefficients and determine whether they are in the phenotype dataset or not.
-After this, however, there is no machinery that is presented in Im-Cox et al study to link each individual in genotype dataset to an individual in the phenotype dataset.
-Therefore, we believe the linking attacks that we are focusing on are out of the scope of Im-Cox et al's study.
+This final point is important for following reason: Let's consider that our study is redundant in comparison to Im et al's study.
+This would suggest that an attacker could utilize Im et al attack to perform a linking attack.
+However, if an attacker tried to perform the linking attack as per Im et al study, the input and outputs of the method does not support a linking attack: The attacker could certainly utilize the Im et al's attack to each individual in the genotype dataset using the regression coefficients and determine whether they are in the phenotype dataset or not.
+After this, however, there is no machinery that is presented in Im et al study to link each individual in genotype dataset to an individual in the phenotype dataset.
+Therefore, we believe the linking attacks that we are focusing on are out of the scope of Im et al's study.